vegaprotocol/specs/specs/0026-auctions.md

 ## Exiting the auction mode

-Please note auction should only ever be exitted if doing so wouldn't trigger entry triggers of any other auction types defined for the market (e.g. price monitoring auction, liquidity monitoring auction).
+Please note auction should only ever be exited if doing so wouldn't trigger entry triggers of any other auction types defined for the market (e.g. price monitoring auction, liquidity monitoring auction).
 Otherwise the auction gets extended by the period prescribed by the appropriate trigger(s).

 ## First/Naive implementation